ecesar88/launchcode-challenge/README.md

 This  repository is divided in two main folders: backend and frontend.
 The instructions on how to install all the dependencies and start the respective projects are on its respective folders.

+Bonus: The project also uses an free and public API for fetching airport weather information such as METAR and TAF.
+The API can be found at: https://www.checkwxapi.com/